 How to accept our offer

-2.12.3 our codes, regulations, policies and procedures referred to in this document (you can find a list of these codes, regulations, policies and procedures at Appendix 2 of these Terms and Conditions)
+2.8.3 our codes, regulations, policies and procedures referred to in this document (you can find a list of these codes, regulations, policies and procedures at Appendix 2 of these Terms and Conditions).

 3. YOUR LEGAL RIGHT TO CANCEL THE CONTRACT

-3.1 You have a legal right to cancel the Contract without giving any reason at any time within 14 days of you accepting our offer in accordance with the instructions provided in the Offer Letter (the "Cancellation Period").
+3.1 You have a legal right to cancel the Contract (unless you are studying an apprenticeship in which case the contract is held with your employer, and you should notify them if you wish to withdraw from the programme) without giving any reason at any time within 14 days of you accepting our offer in accordance with the instructions provided in the Offer Letter (the "Cancellation Period").